What Is Tooth Decay?

 Preventing Tooth Decay

-- Eat healthy foods that are low in sugar.
+- Eat healthy foods that are lower in sugars

-- Brush and floss a minimum of two times each day.
+- Brush and floss at least twice a day

 Treatment of Tooth Decay

 Tooth decay is common, which means it’s also commonly treated.
 This may include:

 - Filling: Once the decay is removed, the cavity can be filled with a dental filling to prevent further spread.
 When cavities are caught on time, this is often the most common treatment!

 - Crown: If decay is severe, a crown may be used to protect the entire tooth from further harm.

 - Root canal: When an infection has reached the pulp of the tooth, a root canal is necessary.
 This treatment isn’t as scary as it sounds, and is completely routine!

 - Extraction: Only necessary when all other options have been exhausted, extraction may be recommended for overtly severe cases of decay that could affect your oral or overall health.